 There are numerous (perhaps innumerable) reasonable ways to treat alcohol withdrawal.
 Prior to the ~1970s, barbiturates were front-line agents.
 Following a push by pharma to market newly developed benzodiazepines, this shifted to benzodiazepines.
 This transition wasn't based upon any evidence that benzodiazepines deserved to be front-line agents, but rather perhaps the perception that benzodiazepines were newer and therefore must be better.
 Currently, the pendulum is swinging back to barbiturates.
 Those lacking a historical perspective will view benzodiazepines as conventional front-line therapy, but in the larger context of medical history the use of benzodiazepines for alcohol withdrawal may wind up having been a mistake.

-manifests within 48 hours of stopping drinking.
+common and can be fatal. manifests within 48 hours of stopping drinking.

 Your Path to Meaningful Connections in the World of Health and Medicine

 Coming Soon - Stitches, the innovative chat app from the creators of HWN.
 Join meaningful conversations on health and medical topics.
 Share text, images, and videos seamlessly.
 Connect directly within HWN's topic pages and articles.